unisonweb/website/src/compare-lang/unison-for-java-devs.md

 ```
 </div><div>

-In Java, you can modify collections in place if they are mutable.
+In Java, it's common to modify mutable collections in place.

 ```java
 Map<String, Integer> map1 = new HashMap<>();